anixe/subz/README.md

 - Output panel (at the bottom of the window) can be quickly closed by pressing `[Esc]`
 - When some of the tests are failing, new tab will be opened.
 It ignores any changes and can be quickly closed by pressing `[ctrl] + w`
 - You *don't* have to save the `.ion` file in order to run tests or query
+- Use `Reformat ARIZ` command to add all sections headers and apply formatting

 # Recipes: